CMS-Enterprise/easi-app/docs/adr/0032-use-svg-icons.md

 * Chosen Alternative: Truss/USWDS SVG icons.

 Initially there was browser compatibility issues that prevented EASI from moving forward with SVG icon implementation due to Chrome’s default rasterization.
 By injecting the SVG element as a React component (by way of SVGR library), rasterization of otherwise IMG element is bypassed.
+Truss' updated icon library converts SVG to SVGR.
+We will use Truss' Icon component for displaying SVG as SVGR once updated uswds-react library.

 ## Pros and Cons of the Alternatives